ravenironwing/zhara/readme.txt

 Ctrl + L - Loads saved games (it's a bit buggy right now, so I reccommend just pressing C at the start instead of loading while in game).

 #Notes
+The word map is set with the north pole at the center and the south pole wrapped around it (because it is a sphere mapped to a flat surface).
+This allows you to travel around the world.
+Since north is towards the center there is a compass on the HUD minimap to show you which way north is.
 Npc animations were created using position_editor.py.
 This file is not needed to run the game.